Jason Pottinger: Professional career

-Pottinger was drafted in the first round, second overall in the 2006 CFL Draft by the BC Lions.
-In his first season, the 2006 BC Lions season, he recorded no sacks, 6 tackles and 19 special teams tackles in all 18 games for the Lions and was part of the Lions 94th Grey Cup victory.
+Pottinger was drafted in the first round, second overall in the 2006 CFL draft by the BC Lions.
+In his first season, the 2006 BC Lions season, he recorded 6 tackles and 19 special teams tackles in all 18 games for the Lions and was part of the Lions 94th Grey Cup victory.
 In his three seasons with the Lions, Pottinger recorded 115 combined tackles and one sack over 54 games.

-On March 23, 2009, it was announced that Pottinger was traded to the Toronto Argonauts in exchange for a first round pick in the upcoming 2009 CFL Draft.
+On March 23, 2009, it was announced that Pottinger was traded to the Toronto Argonauts in exchange for a first round pick in the upcoming 2009 CFL draft.
+He won the starting middle linebacker job in training camp of 2010.
+In the opening game of the 2011 season, Pottinger tore his ACL.
+Despite injury, he returned to the lineup for the final 8 games of the season before having surgery at the end of the year.

-The Toronto Argonauts re-signed Pottinger to a new 2-year deal on February 15, 2012, that will see him through to the 2013 season.
-He won his second Grey Cup championship with the Argonauts after their 100th Grey Cup victory.
+The Toronto Argonauts re-signed Pottinger to a new 2-year deal on February 15, 2012, that would see him through the 2013 season.
+He won his second Grey Cup championship with the Argonauts after their 100th Grey Cup victory in November 2012.

 On December 16, 2013, Pottinger was drafted by the Ottawa Redblacks in the 2013 CFL Expansion Draft.
+He played all 18 games for the REDBLACKS in 2014, providing veteran leadership in Ottawa’s inaugural season.
 He announced his retirement on May 29, 2015.

+During his CFL career Pottinger dedicated much of his time to his charitable initiative, Tackles 4 Toilets (T4T), which raises money to build new latrines for rural grade schools in Kenya and has sent over 200 underprivileged Toronto youth to Argonauts games.

+Pottinger joined the Board of the Toronto Argonauts Alumni Association in 2023.
+He was voted President in 2024.

 Personal life

 In 2014, Pottinger completed his M.B.A. at the Schulich School of Business.
-Pottinger resides in the GTA with his wife Elizabeth and daughter Quinn.
+Pottinger resides in the GTA with his wife Elizabeth and two daughters Quinn and Reese.